 Step 5: Tenant Response (or Default)

-If the Tenant Doesn't Respond (Default)
+If the Tenant Does Not Respond (Default)

-If the Tenant Responds (Contested)
+If the Tenant Responds (Contested Case)

-- Rent was already paid
+- Rent was already paid or tendered

-- Retaliation by landlord
+- Retaliation by landlord (Civil Code 1942.5)

-- Habitability issues (landlord didn't maintain property)
+- Habitability issues (the landlord failed to maintain the property)

 Learn about the unlawful detainer court process →